-When auto ISO sensitivity control is enabled, the shooting display will show ISO AUTO.
-When sensitivity is altered from the value selected by the user, the ISO sensitivity will be shown in the displays.
+When auto ISO sensitivity control is enabled, the shooting display will show ISO AUTO and control panel ISO-A. When sensitivity is altered from the value selected by the user, the ISO sensitivity will be shown in the displays.

 Maximum sensitivity can be adjusted using the [ISO sensitivity settings] item in the photo shooting menu.